youngwoo-yoon/genea_visualizer/README.md

 ## Blender Script

-This repository provides a [minimal release](https://github.com/TeoNikolov/genea_visualizer/releases/tag/minimal-release-v1) of the GENEA visualization tool, in the form of a Blender script that you can use directly with Blender through the command line or Blender's user interface.
-This release is useful if you have Blender installed on your system and you want to play around with the visualizer.
-Note that while the release should  behave the same as the final visualizer (i.e. the one used during evaluation), **it is possible that some of the code, or default settings, change** over the next few months.
-Because the maintenance of this script is lower priority, you might prefer to use the server-based solution (either GENEA-hosted or self-hosted) to avoid potentially outdated code.
+The Blender script used by the server can also be used directly inside Blender, either through a command line interface or Blender's user intarface.
+Using the script directly is useful if you have Blender installed on your system, and you want to play around with the visualizer.

 ### Using Blender UI

-1. Make sure you have `Blender 2.93.9` (other versions may work, but this is not guaranteed).
+1. Make sure you have `Blender 2.93.9` installed (other versions may work, but this is *not guaranteed*).
-2. Extract the .zip contents to a directory of your choice.
-3. Start `Blender` and navigate to the `Scripting` panel above the 3D viewport.
+2. Start `Blender` and navigate to the `Scripting` panel above the 3D viewport.
-4. In the panel on the right of the 3D viewport, press `Open` to navigate to the script directory and open `GENEA_script_wip.py`.
+3. In the panel on the right of the 3D viewport, press `Open` to navigate to the `blender_render.py` script.
+This will be either inside `celery-queue` folder, or in the `stand-alone` folder inside the conveniently-packaged [release file]().
-5. Tweak the settings in `main()` on `line 200` , under the `if` statement - make sure to specify full paths for the BVH and WAV files, including the extension and drive label.
+4. Tweak the settings in `main()` below the comment block that reads "SET ARGUMENTS MANUALLY...".
+When specifying paths, make sure to include the full path including the drive label.
-6. When ready, run the script by pressing the "play" button at the top to render the scene (this can take a while, so try with fewer frames first).
+5. When ready, run the script by pressing the "play" button at the top to render the scene (this can take a while, so try with fewer frames first).
-7. The rendered video will be output to the `output` directory, next to the script file.
+6. The rendered video will be saved to the `ARG_OUTPUT_DIR` directory (defaults to `output` contained in the same directory as the script file).

 ### Using command line
 It is likely that your machine learning pipeline outputs a bunch of BVH and WAV files, such as during hyperparameter optimization.
 Instead of processing each BVH/WAV file pair separately through Blender's UI yourself, call Blender with [command line arguments](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html) like this (on Windows):

-`"<path to Blender executable>" -b --python "<path to Blender .py script>" -- --input "<path to BVH file>" --input_audio "<path to WAV file>" --video`
+`"<path to Blender executable>" -b --python "<path to 'blender_render.py' script>" -- --input "<path to BVH file>" --input_audio "<path to WAV file>" --video --output_dir <directory to save files in>`

 On Windows, you may write something like this (on Windows):